 Networked devices must run software for which security patches are made available in a timely fashion.
 They must have all currently available security patches installed.
+End of support software should not be utilized in production.
 Exceptions may be granted for patches that compromise the usability of critical applications.